Harrell18W/schedule-keeper/docs/using-slack-bot.md

     * Ex: Apple, APL, apl

-Using the Clock Out button in the reply of the /clockin command is equivalent to running this command with no time argument.
+Using the Clock Out button in the reply of the /clockin command is equivalent to running this command with no arguments.

 This will reply with information about your session.
 There will also be a button to undo and delete the logged hours.